 This is a full-time job and provides the vast majority of my income.
 I have no ownership stake in Third Door Media.

 I began building websites for pay in late 1997, and taught myself SEO and online marketing a couple years later when my web design clients requested something more than a pretty website.
-In late 2006, I stopped doing web work and shifted exclusively to online marketing consulting.
+In late 2006, I stopped doing web design/development and shifted exclusively to online marketing consulting.

 Beginning in late 2008, when I became a paid contributor at Search Engine Land, I began to reduce the amount of client consulting I was doing.
 For years, I worked with one primary small business client, providing SEO and social media consulting.
 That relationship in late 2013; I’m not doing any client consulting now, and have no plans to change that.

 Small Business Search Marketing